refresh-bio/MKMC/README.md

  - `--wrk UINT [4]` - number of parallel k-mer counting tasks
  - `-t UINT [no. of logic CPU cores]` - number of threads
  - `-m UINT:INT in [2 - 1024] [16]` - max amount of RAM in GB; practically works only if `-r` is not set
- - `-r` - RAM only mode for k-mer counting
+ - `-r` - count k-mers in RAM only
- - `-v` - verbose mode, shows progress
+ - `-v` - verbose mode, shows progress and minor warnings

 [Option Group: debug parameters]
   Options:
  - `--keep` - keep temporary files and binary results file
  - `--reuse-db` - reuse samples and filtering databases (if possible)
  - `--learn-deseq` Needs: `--keep` - collect data for DESeq2 normalization (not necessary for `-n deseq`, but useful for further  `--reuse-db`)
- - `--on UINT:POSITIVE [512]` - number of internal bins, modify carefully
+ - `--on UINT:POSITIVE [512]` - suggested number of internal bins, modify carefully
  - `--generate_snr_for_unnormalized_data` - generate Signal to Noise ratio also for unnormalized counts K-mers order in output files is not specified and may vary between runnings.
 > [!warning]